MQL4 BASICS COURSE

 }

-Using the Print Function is extremely powerful.
-When something isn't working, break it all down using the Print function.
+Using the Print(); function is extremely powerful.
+When something isn't working while coding your EA, break it all down line by line using Print(); to locate the issue.

 6. Optimize for Performance

-Once your EA works correctly, consider performance:
+Once your EA code works correctly, consider performance:

 Conclusion